MarkPearlCoZa/manager_readme/README.md

 I am a morning person.
 I am usually in the office between 7am and 4pm (New Zealand Time).

-My average day starts with an hour of reading and learning.
-During this time I usually find a private space to hide away.
+My average day starts with an hour of reading and learning, during this time I usually find a private space to hide away which means I'm around... you just can't see me :-)

 If I'm at my desk you are welcome to interrupt me.
 If I'm needing some uninterupted time I move away from my desk.